science-en-poche/yelandur/API.md

 * `n_results` (public)
 * `n_profiles` (public)

-Strictly speaking, the last 4th and 5th fields represent `owner__user_id` and the array of `collaborator__user_id` for each `collaborator` in `collaborators` (all this in Django-style querying).
+Strictly speaking, the 4th and 5th fields represent `owner__user_id` and the array of `collaborator__user_id` for each `collaborator` in `collaborators` (all this in Django-style querying).
 But for the sake of compatibility with Ember's data model, we provide them as shown above.
 All you need to know is that, to query them, you'll be using things like `GET /exps?owner__user_id__startswith=ja` instead of `GET /exps?owner_id__startswith=ja`.